weiziqian1996/KS_task/README.md

-# KS_task
+# ks_tasks
-some Psychopy scripts for knowledge structure experiment
+Some Psychopy scripts for knowledge structure experiment.